-Just4Children is supporting Tonia aged 20 from Eckington in Worcestershire who needs life saving surgery urgently which is only available in Barcelona.
+Just4Children is supporting Tonia aged 22 from Eckington in Worcestershire who is raising funds for more urgent neurospinal surgery.

 Things took a turn for the worse when Tonia started suffering increased respiratory arrests and seizures.
 Her pain became unmanageable and in early 2018 she made a plea for anyone to help her.

 Due to her symptoms it was suggested that she had an upright MRI Scan.
 The results were sent immediately to an expert neuro and spinal surgeon in Barcelona who found that she needed urgent surgery to save her life.
 Unfortunately, the treatment required was not available nor funded through the NHS, requiring the family to fundraise via ‘Just4Children’.
 In early June 2018, after an intense fundraising campaign Tonia and her mother, Victoria, travelled to Barcelona where they stabilized and prepared her for life-saving surgery.
 In a critical state her spinal fusion was brought forward and she had titanium rods and two of her ribs placed in her spine to stabilize her neck from CO to T2 on June 9th.
 The care, compassion and attention to Tonia’s condition that she received from the hospital in Teknon was outstanding and noteworthy, especially so since Tonia was one of the most complex cases the hospital has encountered.
 Every attempt has been made to keep costs down.
 However even pre-treatment assessment including scans and radiology costs more than £4,000.

 Of course, there were other costs of surgery, medication, rehabilitation and Intensive Care hospital stay.